SYNOPSIS – The life, death, and resurrection of Jesus commenced the promised New Creation of God – Mark 1:1-3.

 - (Isaiah 61:1-3) – “The spirit of My Lord Yahweh is upon me — Because Yahweh Hath anointed me to tell good tidings to the oppressed, hath sent me to bind up the broken-hearted, To proclaim To captives liberty, To them who are bound the opening of the prison; To proclaim — The year of acceptance of Yahweh…” – (Compare – Luke 4:17-21).

-The “good news of Jesus Christ” announced by John concerned the imminent arrival of the salvation and reign of God in the person of His Son.
-In the Greek clause, The genitive construction can mean Jesus is the content or the herald of the good news, or both (Hebrews 1:1-3).
+The “good news of Jesus Christ” concerned the imminent arrival of the long-promised salvation and the reign of God in the person of His Son.
+The genitive construction can mean either Jesus is the content or the herald of the good news, or both – (Hebrews 1:1-3).

-“Christ” was not his last name what he was and is, the “Anointed one” – The Messiah of Israel.
-To his neighbors, he was “Jesus, son of Joseph,” or simply, “Jesus of Nazareth,” in reference to his hometown.
+“Christ” was not his last name but a designation of what he was and is, the “anointed one,” the Messiah of Israel.
+To his neighbors, he was “Jesus, son of Joseph,” or simply “Jesus of Nazareth,” the latter a reference to his hometown.

-The phrase “Son of God” among first-century Jews had messianic and royal connotations.
+“Son of God” among the first-century Jews had messianic and royal connotations.
 It was part of the promise of kingship to the House of David, who became God’s “son” when he was installed on the throne of Israel.
-The Messiah was expected to inherit his throne – (2 Samuel 7:14, Psalm 2:6-9, Hebrews 1:5-14).
+The Messiah was expected to inherit the throne of David – (2 Samuel 7:14, Psalm 2:6-9, Hebrews 1:5-14).

 “As written in Isaiah.”
-The prophecy cited by the Gospel of Mark is a composite of verses from the books of Exodus, Isaiah, and Malachi, although the bulk of the text is from the passage from Isaiah.
-Probably, ‘Mark’attributes the whole citation to Isaiah because he relies on it for his messianic theology:
+The prophecy cited is a composite of verses from the books of Exodus, Isaiah, and Malachi, although the bulk of the text is from a passage in Isaiah.
+Probably, Mark attributed the whole citation to Isaiah because he relied on it for his messianic theology: